Exchange-dominated frequency shift of spin-wave nonreciprocal dispersion relation in planar magnetic multilayers: Theoretical model

-The dynamic matrix entries of the individual interactions are shown in the supplementary material.
+The dynamic matrix entries of the individual interactions are shown in the supplementary material (SM Section III)\cite{suplementario}.
 However, for the completeness of the manuscript, are also summarized in the following.
-For the dipolar, intralayer exchange, uniaxial anisotropy, and Zeeman interactions, the dynamic matrix entries take the form {}
+For the dipolar, intralayer exchange and uniaxial anisotropy interactions, the dynamic matrix entries take the form {}